 I'd call these items a late game core for this build.

 Rush the Needlessly Large Rod then quickly build it into Deathfire Grasp,

-I want to rush this item straight after Boots of Speed, but I don't because buying it now will yield a much more effective item, it's active will become a part of your combo and you'll use it every time you can, you will truly cleave any who stand within 750 range, that's the DFG's active.
+I want to rush this item straight after Boots, but I don't because buying it now will yield a much more effective item, it's active will become a part of your combo and you'll use it every time you can, you will truly cleave any who stand within 750 range, that's the DFG's active.

 If your next 2k gold doesn't come from kills and assists then practice more.

 Spend it on building Chalice of Harmony into Athene's Unholy Grail

 This nets you another pile of AP, more magic resist, and ridiculous mana regen which allows you to take advantage of the extra 20% CDR you also get from this Grail.